 Du Maurier’s enduring classic has a wonderful sense of grandness about it.
 Whether it be the historical locations or the mysterious circumstances the protagonist finds herself in, all seem to take on a life of their own.
 This novel exudes a sense of power and foreboding – a feeling of menacing indestructibility.
 Is her enemy amongst the living or the dead?

 I tried to forget that she was in the house at this moment, perhaps looking down on me from one of the windows.
 And now and again when I looked up from my book or glanced across the garden, I had the feeling I was not alone.

-Narrator Anna Massey delivers this story with such poise – her British accent pitch perfect and her skillful differentiation between characters a pleasure to listen to (listen to an audio sample).
-For a story told for the most part in reflection, Massey does very well to convey Du Maurier’s intended suspense through the entire 14+ hours without missing a beat.
+Narrator Anna Massey delivers this story with such poise – her British accent pitch perfect and her skilful differentiation between characters a pleasure to listen to (listen to an audio sample).
+For a story told for the most part in reflection, Massey does very well to convey Du Maurier’s intended suspense through the entire 14+ hours.
 This is one of those instances where I believe the narrator has taken the written word to another level through their delivery, or in this case performance.

-In some cases artistic prose can get in the way of the telling of the story but in this case it only enhanced the impact of some superior plot twists so cleverly woven into the tale.
+In some cases, artistic prose can get in the way of the telling of the story.
+But in this novel, it only enhanced the impact of some superior plot twists so cleverly woven into the tale.
 It comes as no surprise to me that Du Maurier’s Rebecca was listed in The Top 15 Mystery Novels of All Time by Mystery Guild America.